Learning Spoken Language

 • Lower SES groups spend more time in front of the TV.
 This delays language as the parent is not interacting with the child (p.
 19).

-• Other studies show TV watching before age 3 had adverse cognitive outcomes on 6-year-olds (p.
+• Other studies have shown that TV watching before the age of 3 has adverse cognitive outcomes in 6-year-olds (p.
 19).

-• Infant language learning needs other clues to attach meaning to spoken words.
-They need facial cues, intonation, intensity, and rhythm ~ this is why TV is not good.
+• Infant language learning requires additional cues to attach meaning to spoken words.
+They need facial cues, intonation, intensity, and rhythm—this is why TV is not good.
 No TV before the age of 2 (p.
 19).

 • Phonemes can be combined into morphemes, and morphemes can be combined into words.
-These words may accept prefixes, suffixes, insertions (infixes) and may change consonants or vowels (p.
+These words may accept prefixes, suffixes, and insertions (infixes), and may change consonants or vowels (p.
 19).

-• Toddlers show evidence of their progression through syntactic (word order) and semantics (meaning) by going from “candy” to “give me candy.”
+• Toddlers demonstrate their progression through syntactic (word order) and semantic (meaning) structures by transitioning from “candy” to “give me candy.”
 They recognize that shifting words in sentences can change their meaning (p.
 20).

 • The front of the temporal lobe establishes meaning when words are combined into sentences (p.
 20).

-• Over time, the child hears patterns of word combinations, and they discern tense.
-By age 3, 90% of sentences they utter are grammatically correct because the child has constructed a syntactic network that stores perceived grammar rules (p.
+• Over time, the child hears patterns of word combinations and discerns tense.
+By age 3, 90% of the sentences they utter are grammatically correct because the child has constructed a syntactic network that stores perceived grammar rules (p.
 21).

-• The child needs adult correction and other environmental exposures (repetition is essential to memory).
-The syntactic network is modified to block the rule for the past tense ed on certain words.
+• The child requires adult guidance and other environmental exposures (repetition is essential for memory).
+The syntactic network is modified to block the past tense ed on certain words.
 A new word is added to their lexicon (p.
-21) (for ex., held instead of holded).
+21) (for example, held instead of holded).

 • The principle of blocking is an essential component of accurate language and, eventually, reading fluency (p.
 22).

-• Long-term memory is vital in helping the child remember the correct past tense of irregular verbs (p.
+• Long-term memory is crucial in helping children remember the correct past tense of irregular verbs (p.
 22).

 • No one knows how much grammar a child learns by listening or how much is prewired.
-Still, the more children are exposed to spoken language in the early years, the more quickly they can discriminate between phonemes, recognize word boundaries, and detect emerging rules of grammar that result in meaning ( p.
+Still, the more children are exposed to spoken language in the early years, the more quickly they can distinguish between phonemes, recognize word boundaries, and detect emerging grammatical rules that contribute to meaning (p.
 23).

 • Semantics is the study of meaning.
 Meaning occurs at three different levels of language: morphology (word parts), vocabulary, and sentence level (p.
 23).

-• Morphology helps children learn and create new words, and it can help them spell and pronounce words correctly.
-They should learn that words with common roots have common meanings, like nation and national (p.
+• Morphology helps children learn and create new words, and it can also aid them in spelling and pronouncing words correctly.
+They should learn that words with common roots often share similar meanings, such as “nation” and “national” (p.
 23).

 • People can learn vocabulary based on context, but most words must be understood (p.
 23).